 Nematodes were present in the glandular portion of the stomach.
-Several gastric ulcers were also present in the glandular portion of the stomach.
+Several gastric ulcers were also present in the glandular portion of the stomach with nematodes embedded within the areas of ulceration.
 At gross post mortem, the ulcers had a thick and possibly fibrotic (scarring) margin indicating a degree of chronicity, thus these ulcers may not necessarily be related to the stranding event.

-This animal and the other five pilot whales all had several ulcers in their stomachs, not all of which were associated with the presence of gastric nematodes.
-However, histological exam of the stomach from the pilot whale 50447 showed multiple cross sections of nematodes within the wall as well as a robust inflammatory response, indicating the presence of these parasites is causing damage (ulceration) to the stomach.
+Histology of the stomach ulcers showed multiple cross sections of nematodes within the wall as well as a robust inflammatory response, indicating the presence of these parasites is causing damage (ulceration) to the stomach.